Fluent Bit: Official Manual

 Compile from Source

-If you need to create a custom executable, you can use the following procedure to compile Fluent Bit by yourself.
+If you need to create a custom executable, use the following procedure to compile Fluent Bit by yourself.

 Preparation

-First, you need Microsoft Visual C++ to compile Fluent Bit.
-You can install the minimum toolkit by the following command:
+1. Install Microsoft Visual C++ to compile Fluent Bit.
+You can install the minimum toolkit using the following command:

 PS> wget -o vs.exe https://aka.ms/vs/16/release/vs_buildtools.exe